-To be eligible for admission to the department, a student must have a B.S. degree in engineering, physics, or a comparable science program.
+To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

-All graduate students interested in pursuing a Masters or PhD in Mechanical Engineering will apply first to Stanford’s Graduate School of Admissions and then directly through the Mechanical Engineering department.
+All students interested in pursuing a Masters or PhD in Mechanical Engineering use the Stanford Graduate Admissions Application.
 Your application will consist of the following:

 Graduate application checklist